 Managers play an active role in the development and well-being of our associates.
-While all associates are expected to act ethically, managers have additional responsibility to ensure that Avantor provides an environment that promotes ethical behavior.
-If you are a manager, it is your responsibility to:
+While all associates are expected to act ethically, we encourage our managers to ensure that Avantor provides an environment that promotes ethical behavior.
+If you are a manager, we ask that you:

-- Promote ethical business conduct every day and lead by example. - Make sure all associates, especially those who report to you, know and understand this Code, our policies, and the laws that apply to their positions. - Create an atmosphere in which your team feels comfortable asking questions and reporting concerns. - Understand your area of responsibility and ensure appropriate controls are in place to mitigate risk. - Report any violations that you suspect are occurring and promptly escalate reports from your associates.
+- Promote ethical business conduct every day and lead by example. - Make sure all associates, especially those who report to you, read this Code, and our policies. - Create an atmosphere in which your team feels comfortable asking questions and reporting concerns. - Understand your area of responsibility and ensure appropriate controls are in place to mitigate risk. - Encourage your team to report any possible financial or accounting irregularities or violations to you